Track your nutrition and health goals

 1 glass buttermilk (200ml) = 1.4g protein.
 Per 250ml = 1.75g protein.

-Buttermilk is not a high-protein beverage, but it contributes a gentle, easily digestible protein to the daily intake — especially useful for vegetarians who consume it regularly.
+Buttermilk is not a high-protein beverage, but it contributes a gentle, easily digestible protein to your daily intake, sourced from the curd it is made with.

 Buttermilk ServingProtein